-Comprehensive Guidance Program: CMIT Academy will provide after school programs and free tutoring on Saturdays.
-CSP has been offering Saturday school to all its students for three consecutive years with the voluntary efforts of teachers and parents.
+Comprehensive Guidance Program: CMIT Academy provides after school programs and free tutoring on Saturdays.
+CSP has been offering Saturday school to all its students for many years with the voluntary efforts of teachers and parents.
 This practice is well-researched and justified, as reported by the Achievement Gap Task Force: “Students needing additional help in making the transition to more challenging curricula must be aided through intensive before- and after school programs…” (Achievement Matters Most: The Final Report of the Visionary Panel for Better Schools).
-After-school care will take place in a nurturing environment within the familiar school setting, accommodating parents/guardians’ work schedules.
-Students will receive one-on-one tutoring and also collaborate with each other through peer study groups.
-Furthermore, students will be able to participate in extra-curricular activities in addition to math, science, and technology projects.
+After-school care takes place in a nurturing environment within the familiar school setting, accommodating parents/guardians’ work schedules.
+Students receive one-on-one tutoring and also collaborate with each other through peer study groups.
+Furthermore, students are able to participate in extra-curricular activities in addition to math, science, and technology projects.

-Advanced Studies Program: CMIT Academy will provide advanced math and computer courses targeting various IT certifications.
+Advanced Studies Program: CMIT Academy provides advanced math and computer courses targeting various IT certifications.
 As discussed by many education and IT experts, “Core computer literacy will be essential in the global job market, so maybe it’s time to start looking at programming as a baseline skill and not as a differentiator.”
-As is done at CSP, CMIT Academy will expose students to advanced topics in earlier grades.
-With the help of a structured and rigorous curriculum, students will aim higher, and in time they will become eager learners.
+As is done at CSP, CMIT Academy introduces students to advanced topics in earlier grades.
+With the help of a structured and rigorous curriculum, students aim higher, and in time they become eager learners.
 Consistent with the recommendations made in the Achieve, Inc. report on Maryland, “Aiming Higher: The Next Decade of Education Reform in Maryland,” CMIT Academy’s mission and vision are fully aligned with that of “Every Child Achieving” reform of MSDE.

 Individualized Learning: CMIT Academy students will be considered as unique and competent individuals with a natural desire to learn.
 They will be empowered to direct their own learning within the structure of the curriculum under close guidance of a teacher who is familiar with the student’s individual learning style.

-Small School and Classroom: CMIT Academy’s school and classroom size will allow students to get the individual attention that they deserve.
+Small School and Classroom: CMIT Academy’s school and classroom size allows students to get the individual attention that they deserve.
 CMIT Academy staff will prepare and adjust the classroom environment according to the specific needs of the students.